unofficial-rev-port/REVHubInterface/README.md

 This is a community continuation of the software, updating to newer underlying technologies (e.g. porting from Python 2 to Python 3), adding features, and porting to more platforms (Linux and macOS, in addition to Windows).

 ## Installing the software

-Start by downloading the latest version of teh software from [the Releases page](https://github.com/unofficial-rev-port/REVHubInterface/releases).
+(note: binaries are not available yet, this is a placeholder) Start by downloading the latest version of the software from [the Releases page](https://github.com/unofficial-rev-port/REVHubInterface/releases).
 An `.exe` is provided for Windows systems, an AppImage for Linux systems, and a `.DMG` for macOS.

 You may also need the appropriate dirver.